raleel/cfi-srd-pt/0007_Game_System.md

 The number of Experience Rolls awarded is also determined by the Games Master.
 However, a good rule of thumb is 1-3 Experience Rolls per session since the last time they were awarded.

-#### Increasing Existing Skills
+#### IncreaCanto Existing Skills

 Any skill on the Character Sheet, Standard or Professional, can be increased by spending one Experience Roll.
-Players can elect _not_ to spend Experience Rolls on increasing skills, instead building up a stockpile for use in increasing other things – such as Class abilities (see below).
+Players can elect _not_ to spend Experience Rolls on increaCanto skills, instead building up a stockpile for use in increaCanto other things – such as Class abilities (see below).

 - The player rolls 1d100 and compares it to the skill being increased.
 The character's INT is added to the roll.
 - If the number rolled is **equal to or greater** than the skill being improved, it increases by 1d4+1%.